 - Stage 5 – This stage eliminates the bacteria in the water with the help of an UV filter, and also disposes of contaminants like nitrates and arsenic.

-- Stage 6 (optional) – This stage is used by some models to make the water more alkaline, improving its taste.
+- 6th stage (optional) – This stage is used by some models to make the water more alkaline, improving its taste.

-- Stage 7 (optional) – This stage is used by some manufacturers to remove the odor and taste that might have affected the water while it was sitting in the storage tank.
+- Stage 7 (optional) – As for the final stage, it is used by some manufacturers to remove the odor and taste that might have affected the water while it was sitting in the storage tank.